nelvanbalthazar/tegara_assessment_frontend/README.md

+💻 Tech Stack
-Tech Stack : React, Typescript, Redux, Vite
+Frontend: React, TypeScript, Redux, Vite

+Backend: Refer to the README.md in the backend repository for details.

 Backend Stack will be explain in Backend Repository README.md